minhajazmi/wt21-schedule-n/README.md

 # Schedule N
-> Outline a brief description of your project.
+> Manage you time based on your personality and preferences
 > Live demo [_here_](https://). <!-- Do we have the online version on digital ocean yet?   -->

 ## Table of Contents